pauljnav/pauljnav.github.io/_posts/2024-09-27-decoding-uri.md

 # Decoding an encoded URI with .Net methods

-The other day while working with an SSRS server, I found that the 'Data feed' option was returning an encoded uri string that did not work when used as a uri in my browser.
+The other day while working with an SSRS server, I found that the 'Data feed' option was returning an encoded uri string that did not work when used in my browser.
 The parts causing issue were the following:
 `&amp;rs%3AFormat=ATOM`
 `&amp;rc%3AItemPath=table`

-Decoding or escaping with .NET methods was best option when I searched for options, and varied decoding/escaping methods exist in .NET, so here are the comparisons for eachL
+Decoding or escaping with .NET methods was the best option after searching for options, and a few decoding/escaping methods exist in .NET, so here are the comparisons for each:

 ```Powershell
 $string = '&amp;rs%3AFormat=ATOM&amp;rc%3AItemPath=table'